alandella/runge-kutta-4/README.md

 3. Expand to stiff systems.
 Does the Van der Pol oscillator test work here?

-But again, they are limited only by imagination.
+In fact, they are limited only by intuition and imagination.

 ## Authors